cheatsnake/backend-cheats/README.md

     By foundations are meant some fundamental ideas present in every language.

     -   Variables and constants
+        > Are names assigned to a memory location in the program to store some data.
     -   Data types
-        > Strings, integers, floats, booleans, etc.
+        > Define the type of data that can be stored in a variable.
+The main data types are integers, floating point numbers, symbols, strings, and boolean.
     -   Operators
-        > Mathematical operators, comparison operators, bitwise operators.
+        > Used to perform operations on variables or values.
+Common operators include arithmetic operators, comparison operators, logical operators, and assignment operators.
+    -   Flow control
+        > Loops, conditions `if else`, `switch case` statements.
     -   Functions
-        > Working with arguments and return values. <br>
-        > Understanding the scope of variables.
-    -   Flow control
-        > Cycles for, conditions if else, switch-case statement.
+        > Are blocks of code that can be called multiple times in a program.
+They allow for code reusability and modularization.
+Functions are an important concept for understanding the scope of variables.
     -   Data structures
-        > Arrays, objects, classes, etc.
+        > Special containers in which data are stored according to certain rules.
+Main data structures are arrays, maps, trees, graphs.
-    -   Standard Library
+    -   Standard library
-        > This refers to the language's built-in capabilities to manipulate strings, numbers, arrays, etc.
+        > This refers to the language's built-in features for manipulating data structures, working with the file system, network, cryptography, etc.
+    -   Error handling
+        > Used to handle unexpected events that can occur during program execution.
     -   [Regular expressions](https://github.com/cheatsnake/regex-by-example)
         > A powerful tool for working with strings.
 Be sure to familiarize yourself with it in your language, at least on a basic level.
+    -   Modules
+        > Writing the code of the whole program in one file is not at all convenient.
+It is much more readable to break it up into smaller modules and import them into the right places.
     -   Package Manager
         > Sooner or later, there will be a desire to use third-party libraries.